zxing-cpp/zxing-cpp/wrappers/c/README.md

 # C bindings for zxing-cpp

-This is a preview/proposal for a C-API to zxing-cpp.
+This is about the C-API of zxing-cpp.
 If you have any comments or feedback, please have a look at https://github.com/zxing-cpp/zxing-cpp/discussions/583.

 ## Installation

-It is currently included in the default build to be trivially accessible for everyone.
+To enable the C-API, the library needs to be configured with `cmake -DZING_C_API=ON`.

 Probably the easiest way to play with the C-API is to just modify the [ZXingCTest.c](https://github.com/zxing-cpp/zxing-cpp/blob/master/wrappers/c/ZXingCTest.c) file.